cprieto/roboblog/content/2016-09-07-Metabuilders-and-CMake.md

 You can see the pattern here, when using CMake functions put first the destination and later the sources.

-Well, I think it is enough for today with simple CMake files, we will continue later with more about CMake.
+Well, I think that is enough for today with simple CMake files, we will continue later with more about CMake.